Machine Text Detectors are Membership Inference Attacks: Related Work

 \section{Related Work}

-\paragraph{Proximity between MIAs and Machine Text Detection.} Previous studies have briefly noted the similarity between specific methods in MIAs and machine text detection.
-For instance, \citet{min_k} and \citet{naseh2025syntheticdatamisleadevaluations} mention that Neighborhood attack \citep{mattern-etal-2023-membership} from MIAs and DetectGPT \citep{pmlr-v202-mitchell23a} from machine text detection are essentially identical, both of which estimate the probability curvature around a target text by perturbing the text.
-Most recently, \citet{naseh2025syntheticdatamisleadevaluations} suggested that MIAs may function as machine text detectors, based on their observations that current MIAs often misclassify machine-generated non-members as members.
-In contrast to such prior work, we go beyond these limited observations and conduct the first comprehensive study of transferability, introducing a general formulation and validating it with large-scale experiments.
+\paragraph{Proximity between MIAs and Machine Text Detection.} Previous work has only briefly noted similarities between a specific method pair in MIAs and machine text detection.
+Specifically, \citet{min_k} mentions that the \textit{Neighborhood attack} \citep{mattern-etal-2023-membership} from MIAs and \textit{DetectGPT} \citep{pmlr-v202-mitchell23a} from machine text detection share a similar formulation, as both estimate the local curvature of model likelihoods via text perturbations.
+More recently, \citet{naseh2025syntheticdatamisleadevaluations} reported that current MIAs often misclassify machine-generated non-members as members.

+In contrast to prior studies that are limited to a single method pair or task-specific observations, we frame transferability as a general research question.
+We conduct the first comprehensive study of transferability, introducing a unified theoretical formulation and validating it empirically through large-scale experiments.

-\paragraph{Optimality of Likelihood Ratio Tests for MIA.} Foundational work by \cite{carlini-etal-2022} was the first to utilize the optimality of the likelihood ratio test as a starting point from which to derive membership inference attacks.
+\paragraph{Optimality of Likelihood Ratio Tests for MIAs.} Foundational work by \cite{carlini-etal-2022} was the first to utilize the optimality of the likelihood ratio test as a starting point from which to derive membership inference attacks.
 They propose an online likelihood ratio attack (LiRA) where they train sets of ``shadow'' models on random samples of the data distribution with and without the target point $x$.
-They then fit two gaussians to the confidences of the ``in'' and ``out'' models to approximate a parametric likelihood ratio test.
+They then fit two Gaussians to the confidences of the ``in'' and ``out'' models to approximate a parametric likelihood ratio test.
 They show that these tests achieve strong performance at low false positive rates.
 While their specific technique is not as practical in the context of multi-billion parameter foundation models with trillion-token pretraining datasets, their work nonetheless provides solid empirical justification for the usage of likelihood ratio tests as a framework from which to reason about strong MIA performance.

 \paragraph{Membership Inference.} Membership inference is a task to determine whether a given sample was part of a given model's training data \citep{shokri}.
 In the context of language models, recent studies have applied MIAs to pre-training data detection.
 Since language models tend to show higher likelihood on members compared to non-members, such studies leverage statistical features of a target model, such as likelihood \citep{carlini-etal-2021}, likelihood calibrated by another language model \citep{carlini-etal-2021}, negative log probability curvature \citep{mattern-etal-2023-membership}, and average log-likelihood of the \textit{k}\% tokens with lowest probabilities \citep{min_k}.
 Other MIA methods are detailed in Appendix \ref{overview_mia}.